-Effective Friday, April 3, 2020, all University of Chicago and UChicago Medicine instructors, staff, and students have access to a Zoom “Pro” account at no cost.
-Please claim an account by following the instructions below.
-To claim a new Zoom account, follow the instructions below.
+All University of Chicago and UChicago Medicine instructors, staff, and students have access to a Zoom “Pro” account at no cost.
+Follow the instructions to claim a new Zoom account.

 Zoom Audio Connect Options

-On January 1, 2021, IT Services turned off the use of toll-free and call-me minutes for all Zoom meetings and webinars.
-As an alternative to these services, Zoom provides computer audio and local call-in numbers for connecting to meetings.
+As an alternative to toll-free and call-me minutes, Zoom provides computer audio and local call-in numbers for connecting to meetings.

 The best way to join meeting audio is through the Computer Audio option in the Zoom client.
 Computer audio uses an internet connection to provide a high-quality audio experience, though quality will depend on the strength of the internet connection.

 When computer audio is not an option, attendees can connect to audio by calling a local phone number.
 Connect to the meeting in the Zoom client as usual, then click the Join Audio button on the lower left and select Phone Call.
 A pop-up window will display a list of numbers to dial, the meeting ID, a Participant ID, and Passcode.